OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Open the App Launcher on the left end of the toolbar and select **Excel**, **PowerPoint**, or **Word**, and then create a new document.

-1. Steps 3 - 6 are the same as in the section [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web)..
+1. Steps 3 - 6 are the same as in the section [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).

 ## Remove a sideloaded add-in